Puffy Spike Stitch Tutorial

 2 Sts to the Right and 1 Down

 With yarn over hook, insert your hook into the marked stitch (2 sts to right and 1 row below).
-Wrap the yarn over and pull through. oops on the hook.
+Wrap the yarn over and pull through.
+3 loops on the hook.

 Yo and Pull Up a Lp - 3 Lps